matejkaf/Doc/Java_3/04_Arrays_en/03_ArraysObjects.md

 rarr[2] = new Rectangle(9,4);
 ```

-Now the referencesstored in the array `arr` can be used.
+Now the references stored in the array `arr` can be used.

 ```java
 // sum rectangle areas